CloutContracts/whitepaper/README.md

 CloutContracts will also integrate pegs such as a tied BEP-20 asset and potentially other tools that wrap it, or allow it to have compatibility with other blockchains.

 ### DeFi
+Due to the many technological integrations that CloutContracts has, flexibility w/ various DeFi apps and exchanges should be possible.

 ## DAPP Compatibility
+A huge serious advantage that CloutContracts brings is the ability for many people to build DAPPs (decentralized applications) untop of CloutContracts.

 ## Faucets